 Provide the date the project's building work will finish on the project in the format Date/Month/Year.
 If an exact date is not known, please provide an estimated end date.
-If this date changes throughout the life of the project, please contact the OFSC on 1800 652 500 so that the project record can be updated.
+If this date changes throughout the life of the project, please contact the OFSC on 1800 652 500 so that the project record can be updated or update the date in the next Scheme Biannual Report.
 This field can be entered manually or using the date finder.